Sri Venkateswara Mahatyam

-Sri Venkateswara Mahatmyam is 1960 Indian Telugu-language Hindu mythological film directed by P. Pullaiah and produced by V. Venkateswarlu.
+Sri Venkateswara Mahatmyam is a 1960 Indian Telugu-language Hindu mythological film directed by P. Pullayya and produced by V. Venkateswarlu.
 It is based on the Venkateswara avatar of Vishnu at Tirumala.
 It stars N. T. Rama Rao, Savitri, and S. Varalakshmi with music composed by Pendyala Nageswara Rao.
 The film was dubbed into Tamil and released as Srinivasa Kalyanam.